How do I get into a career as an editor?

 Book publishers also hire copy-editors to check writing for sense, spelling, grammar, style and structure.
 However, copy-editor in a book publishing company is generally not an entry-level job.
 Book publishing is often left out of lists of media careers, yet some publishers of illustrated books operate very much like magazine publishers.
 A small number even have in-house writing teams.
 On the whole though, a copy-editor working for a book publisher is far less likely to re-write an author’s copy than a counterpart in magazine publishing.

 A more typical entry-level editorial role in a book publishing company is editorial assistant, offering administrative and secretarial support to the publishing team.
 This can include taking minutes, ringing authors, scheduling meetings and some editorial tasks – usually checking that proofreading and copy-editing amendments have been made.
 This role is almost always for graduates only.
-A great number of editorial assistants have degrees in publishing while some have a first degree in another subject and a postgraduate publishing qualification.
-It is hard but possible to find work with a non-publishing degree plus relevant work experience and secretarial experience.
+Many editorial assistants have degrees in publishing while some have a first degree in another subject and a postgraduate publishing qualification.
+It is also possible to find work with a non-publishing degree plus relevant work experience and secretarial experience.
 With some academic publishing companies, a first degree and a postgraduate research degree can be more useful than having studied a publishing course.
 Generally, book publishers ask for higher academic grades than other types of media organisation.

 The other main first job in book publishing is as a production trainee.
 Tasks involve helping to buy, schedule and check print work.
 Because of the technical nature of this role it is helpful to have a publishing qualification at graduate or undergraduate level.
 Print apprenticeships do exist but these will be for jobs in printing factories.